 Synthetic jackets are hot ticket items these days, and the buzz has been particularly strong around Patagonia’s Micro Puff.
 Taking the polyester fill game in a different direction than their Nano-Air, which is a highly breathable performance piece, the Micro Puff sets out to emulate all the benefits of a down jacket.
-The results are mixed: the new hoody is lightweight, packs small, and even has the lofty feel of down, but it falls a little short in terms of warmth and is rather pricey at around $300.
+The results are mixed: the new hoody is lightweight, packs small, and even has the lofty feel of down, but it falls short in terms of durability and is rather pricey at $299.
 Below we break down the Micro Puff’s weight and packability, warmth, weather protection, durability, fit, and more.
 To see how it stacks up to the competition, see our article on the best synthetic jackets.

 A jacket must be light to be considered a true down alternative, and the Micro Puff Hoody delivers in this regard.
 The women’s model weighs in at 8 ounces (and on our scale, the men’s hoody in a medium size is 9.2 ounces), which frankly is pretty amazing.
-For reference, Patagonia’s popular synthetic Nano Puff Hoody is 13.5 ounces, and their top lightweight down jacket, the Ultralight Hoody, checks in at 10.5 ounces.
+For reference, Patagonia’s popular synthetic Nano Puff Hoody is 10.8 ounces, and their top lightweight down jacket, the Down Sweater Hoody, checks in at 13.1 ounces.
 Widen the field to the larger synthetic market, and it’s clear the Micro Puff is in a league of its own—leading hooded options like the Arc’teryx Atom LT (11.6 oz.), Patagonia’s own Nano-Air (10.2 oz.), and The North Face ThermoBall (14.4 oz.) don’t come close.
-You have to sacrifice warmth significantly with a design like the Arc’teryx Atom SL (9.2 oz.) to match it.
+You have to sacrifice warmth significantly with a design like the Arc’teryx Atom SL (8.3 oz.) to match it.
 To be sure, Patagonia nailed the warmth-to-weight part of the equation.